seanfisk/python-project-template/README.rst

 This project provides a template Python project for using several different tools.
 It saves you work by setting up a number of things, including documentation, code checking, and unit test runners.

-As it is my template project, the tools are rather opinionated.
+As it is a personal template project, the tools are rather opinionated.
 Tools used include:

 * Paver_ for running miscellaneous tasks
 * Distribute_ for distribution